RMoore35/jekyll-simple.css/_posts/2021-12-23-belonging.md

 Well, the year is almost over which means I've been on [Fosstodon](https://fosstodon.org/web/home) for nearly a year.

-This past year has been a year of seemingly drastic change.
+This past year has been one of seemingly endless change.
 I made a move across the US, started two blogs, moved again, started a new job, and started a company.
 I picked up a handful of new hobbies, started more projects than I can count (finished some of them), lost over 20 pounds, battled a nagging foot injury, watched over 300 films, and drank a lot of coffee.

 Technology also became a much bigger part of my life.
 With starting two blogs and being a somewhat active member on [Fosstodon](https://fosstodon.org/web/home), I have spent a lot of time chatting, learning, and coding.
 Most of this has been time well spent.